Why are Bass Boats So Fast and How Fast Can They Go?

 If you’re looking to buy a new or used boat, check out Bass Fishing Insider’s comparison guide, “Should I Buy a New or Used Bass Boat?”.

 Understanding how to use the trim on your bass boat motor can be crucial when trying to get the most speed out of your bass boat.
-Having the right amount of trim on your outboard during your drive time can positively impact your speed in big ways.
-Being trimmed down too much can cause the boat to drag more because more of the boat is touching the water so friction kicks in to slow things down.
+Having the right amount of trim on your outboard during your drive time can significantly impact your speed.
+Being trimmed down too much can cause the boat to drag more because more of the boat touches the water, so friction kicks in to slow things down.
 Being trimmed up too much can have a different effect.
-Too much trim means that the motor may not be deep enough in the water to effectively push the boat along.
-If the motor is too high out of the water, you’ll lose efficacy.
+Too much trim means the motor may not be deep enough in the water to push the boat along effectively.
+You’ll lose efficacy if the motor is too high out of the water.

 As mentioned above, weight can have a huge impact on the speed of your boat.
 Removing extra weight can drastically improve speed.
 Empty livewells where possible and eliminate extra, unnecessary tackle, etc.